-At WHS we promote and enable student participation, development and performance pathways with over 35 sports and active recreation opportunities on offer at or through the school.
+The Sports Department enables student participation, development and performance pathways in more than 40 sport and active recreation opportunities on offer at or through WHS.

 A number of sports are delivered at school, while others are offered in conjunction with local clubs.

-Our students compete in a range of competitions and tournaments locally, regionally and nationally and our unique location creates opportunities to compete against a number of touring national and international schools.
+Our students compete in a range of competitions and tournaments locally, regionally and nationally and our unique location creates opportunities to compete against a number of New Zealand and international touring schools.
 Each year we have winter sports exchanges with James Hargest High School and Mount Aspiring College.

 Over the years we have had multiple athletes succeed on the national and international stage in a variety of sports, including at the Youth Winter Olympics and World Cup Snowsports events.
-These student athletes are well supported by our staff to pursue their sporting ambitions and manage their academic demands successfully.
+Recently we have experienced significant success nationally and internationally in rowing, mountain biking, tennis, golf, cricket, adventure racing, ice hockey, cross-country, snow sports and more.
+Our student-athletes are well supported by staff to pursue their sporting ambitions and manage their academic demands successfully.
+WHS also offers the American education SATs for students interested in attending college in the USA.

-Sporting excellence at WHS is widely celebrated in the annual summer and winter sports assemblies and at our prestigious Sports Blues Awards night.
+Sporting excellence at WHS is widely celebrated in the annual summer and winter sports assemblies and at our prestigious Sports Blues Awards night